 If you file a car accident claim, your company will send you a check or bank transfer, or they will pay the repair shop directly.
 Once your claim is approved, you will receive payment.

-When you make a larger claim, it can take some time for the insurance company to process and settle your case.
+When you make a more significant claim, it can take some time for the insurance company to process and settle your case.
 But more minor claims require less processing time and are usually paid sooner.

 If you are at fault in the accident, your insurer will pay for the damages to the other driver.
 And if you have a full-coverage policy, your collision coverage will cover the damage your vehicle incurred or any bodily injury you may have sustained up to the limits of your policy.